yummyHit/CheckMate_WebService/README.md

 $ npm install
 # This service uses AngularFire2 & Firebase & @angular/cli.
 So you need them.
 $ npm install angularfire2 firebase @angular/cli --save
-# Our main service is data management using by web spread sheet.
-It used ngx-datatable.
+# Our main service is data management using by web spread sheet and QR Code Generator.
+It used ngx-datatable and ngx-qrcode2.
-$ npm install @swimlane/ngx-datatable --save
+$ npm install @swimlane/ngx-datatable ngx-qrcode2 --save
 # And we support to scheduler with angular-calendar.
 So you must install it.
 $ npm install angular-calendar --save
 # watches your files and uses livereload by default run `npm start` for a dev server.
 Navigate to my server `http://yummyhit.dynu.net:4201/`.
 The app will automatically reload if you change any of the source files.